MicrosoftDocs/power-platform/power-platform/admin/security/faqs.md

   ### Why does Power Platform still support RSA-CBC ciphers (TLS_ECDHE_RSA_with AES_128_CBC_SHA256 (0xC027) and TLS_ECDHE_RSA_with_AES_256_CBC_SHA384 (0xC028)) which are considered weaker?
   - Microsoft weighs the relative risk and customer disruption in choosing the support of cipher suites.
 Since these cipher suites are not broken yet, to ensure consistency across all services and products, and also to support all customer configurations, these were enabled.
 However, these are at the bottom of the priority list.
 These will be deprecated at the right time; Microsoft's Crypto Board makes continuous assessment time-to-time.

-  ### How does Power Platform protect against Distributed Denial of Service ([DDoS](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-015_Denial_of_Service.html)) attacks?
+  ### How does Power Platform protect against Distributed Denial of Service DDoS attacks?
   - Power Platform is built on top of Microsoft Azure.
-As such, Power Platform leverages [Azure DDoS Protection](/azure/ddos-protection/ddos-protection-standard-features) to guard against Distributed Denial of Service (DDoS) attacks.
+As such, Power Platform leverages [Azure DDoS Protection](/azure/ddos-protection/ddos-protection-standard-features) to guard against Distributed Denial of Service ([DDoS](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-015_Denial_of_Service.html)) attacks.

   ### Does Power Platform detect jailbroken iOS devices and rooted Android devices to help with protecting organizational data?
   - The recommendation is to use Microsoft Intune, a Mobile Device Management (MDM) solution which can help protect organizational data by requiring users and devices to meet some requirements.
-For more information, see Intune's [Compliance Policy settings](/mem/intune/protect/device-compliance-get-started#compliance-policy-settings).
+For more information, see Intune's [Compliance policy settings](/mem/intune/protect/device-compliance-get-started#compliance-policy-settings).

   ### Why are the session cookies scoped to the parent domain?
   - This is to allow Auth across orgs.
 The subdomains aren't used as security boundaries and also don't host customer content.